+where $I$ is the identity matrix and $C^\dagger$ is the Moore-Penrose pseudo-inverse of $C$.
+The modal noise $\eta_m$ lies in the plane of truncated Koopman eigenfunctions, while the innovation noise $\eta_i$ remains perpendicular to this plane.
+Adding more eigenfunctions extends the modal plane and reduces innovation noise.
+However, modal noise, caused by mismatch in the regression matrix $C$ between training and test data, cannot be reduced by adding more Koopman eigenfunctions.
+This characteristic allows us to determine the optimal number of Koopman eigenfunctions \cite{Mezic2022noise}.
 We analyze modal and innovation noise in power grids for January 2014, considering cases with and without measurement noise.
-In each case, we compute the residuals for all 168 hours of the last week of January 2014 and for all stations.
-Figure \ref{fig:noise0} shows the case without measurement noise (originial data without additing noise).
+For each case, we compute the residuals for all 168 hours of the last week of January 2014 and for all stations.
+Figure \ref{fig:noise0} shows the case without measurement noise (original data without added noise).
 The upper row exhibits significant modal noise, while the lower row's innovation noise decreases with more Koopman eigenfunctions.
-This suggests that a few Koopman eigenfunctions suffice to capture effective dynamics modes in power grids, and the residual remains in this space.
-Improving forecasting involves modifying matrix $C$ and accurately evaluating Koopman mode contributions in load dynamics evolution.
-This could involve incorporating exogenous effects, such as weather and public holidays, to modify the contribution of Koopman eigenfunctions in the training data for the test data's load dynamics evolution.

-Next, Figure \ref{fig:noise1} shows the case with measurement noise, where we have manually added 10$\%$ noise into the original data.
-Here, the innovation noise changes slightly by increasing the number of Koopman eigenfunctions in the lower row of Figure \ref{fig:noise1}.
-The Koopman approach enables us to differentiate the error caused by regression mismatch (upper row) from that due to measurement noise (lower row).
+This suggests that a few Koopman eigenfunctions suffice to capture effective dynamics modes in power grids, with the residual remaining in this space.
+Improving forecasting would involve modifying matrix $C$ and accurately evaluating Koopman mode contributions in load dynamics evolution.
+This could be achieved by incorporating exogenous effects, such as weather and public holidays, to modify the contribution of Koopman eigenfunctions in the training data for the test data's load dynamics evolution.
+Figure \ref{fig:noise1} presents the case with measurement noise, where we have manually added 10\% noise to the original data.
+Here, the innovation noise changes only slightly as we increase the number of Koopman eigenfunctions (lower row).
+The Koopman approach enables us to differentiate between error caused by regression mismatch (upper row) and that due to measurement noise (lower row).
 Since the added noise lacks dynamics, it does not fall within the Koopman eigenfunctions' span.
 Thus, the Koopman model distinguishes between low-energy dynamic components and high-energy noisy parts, making no attempt to capture noise dynamics.